Bucharest tourism information

-I’ll be honest with you.
-I think it’s an over-crowded, over-hyped, poorly organized hellhole.
+Though the city has improved greatly since I first had the misfortune to drive through it, Bucharest is still, in my opinion, one of Romania’s least likable cities.
+It’s over-crowded, over-hyped, and poorly organized.
 Some people manage to find its charm, I (routinely) find its hateful qualities, including its lack of genuine tourist attractions, its high prices, its dearth of useful signage and the small army of criminals and shysters lurking at the train station, airport and behind the wheel of many taxis.

 That said, grudgingly, I’ll allow that Bucharest is home to some of Romania’s best museums.
 If you can overlook the dark cloud over the Palace of Parliament (the world’s second-biggest building, after the US Pentagon, and Ceausescu’s Staggering Blunder # 1,239) is a sight to behold at 12 stories and 3,100 rooms covering 330,000 sq meters.
 Construction began in 1984 and it cost an estimated 3.3 billion euros (still 10% incomplete).
 The project flattened a large part of the city and laid the seeds for the massive stray dog and orphan problem that torments the city to this day.
 The only way to see it is to take the rushed 45 minute tour, led exclusively by some of the rudest, least informed and least talented English speaking tour guides in Romania.

 Bucharest is a lively student base, notably around the open-air bar scene in the historic center and the newly restored entertainment district in and around the Lipscani area.
 There are also many large, well-maintained parks, which come in handy when the noise and crowds of the city become too much.